wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 4.14.56 =
+Improved session check for the Brute-Force Protection and support for Multisite menu.

 = 4.14.55 =
 Added link to scan history, improved check for session support before giving installing Brute-Force patch, and updated firewall to better protect agains the RevSlider Exploit.